-This is a multidisciplinary document- all members of the team have a responsibility to contribute to its NHS No: completion.
+Patient Name: DOB: This is a multidisciplinary document- all members of the team have a responsibility to contribute to its NHS No: completion.

-Have you explained to the family that an individualised Care Plan will ensure high quality and comfort care?
-Yes No Have you given the family "Care & Support of the Dying Person Information for relatives & carers "leaflet?
-Yes No Have you given the family a Comfort Bag?
-(Care Homes only) Yes No
+Have you explained to the family that an individualised care plan will ensure high guality and comfort care?
+Yes No Have you given the family the "Care & Support of the Dying Person in Calderdale - Information for relatives & carers" leaflet?
+Yes No Have you given the family/carer a mouth care pack Yes No